siteations/lsi-prototypes/README.md

 ---

 #### within components - overall structure of panels holding materials, like text, images, etc.
-+ those to be shown in the main, left pane are noted without a end 'S'.
++ those components to be shown in the main, left pane are noted without a end 'S'.
 For example TextPane.js will show in the main left panel.
 + those to be shown on right, in top or bottom accordian pane end with an 'S' just like TextPaneS.js .
 These files are typically less complicated versions due to less anticipated interaction
 + This rule follows for GeoPane, ImagePane, NetworkPane, ResourcePane, TextPane, ThemePane
 + *ThemePanes are currently empty - anticipated use with results of fieldwork and its tagging*